 - Head: Are any markings visible?
 Is the forehead, crown, cheeks, throat, or nape a different or distinct color?

 - Wings: How long are the bird's wings?
 Are they tapered or rounded?
 How broad are the wings compared to their length?
 What angle are the wings held in a smooth, straight glide?

 - Tail: How long is the tail?
 Is it straight, notched, or forked?
 Does it have long streamers?
 Are any spots, streaks, or other markings visible?

 - Rump: What color is the bird's rump?
 Are there patches of color on the sides of the rump?
 Is the rump visible in flight, when the bird is perched, or both?

 While swallows are relatively small and move quickly, it is often possible to successfully identify the swallow species just by noting a few field marks or other clues about its appearance.

 Other Ways to Identify Swallows

 Along with field markings, other characteristics about swallows, swifts, and martins can be substantial clues to their identity.

-- Range and Habitat: The location a bird is seen in is a great indicator of its species.
-Compare the season the bird is seen to its geographic location and note the habitat, such as open fields, woodlands, or lakesides, to better determine which species it is.
+- Range and Habitat: Where a bird is seen in is a great indicator of its species.
+Compare the season the bird is seen to its geographic location and note the habitat, such as open fields, woodlands, canyons, or lakesides, to better determine which species it is.

 - Sounds: Many swallows sound similar and solitary birds can be hard to hear, but if a swallow colony is found the variety of sounds can be used to help with proper identification.
 Birders may want to consult swallow colony recordings to learn common calls and sounds.